 Is the cost of a modern composting toilet putting you off?

 Don’t worry – we’re going to provide you with the inspiration and tools you need to create a great cheap composting toilet.

-There’s really one main option when it comes to budget-friendly composting toilets.
-And that’s to make a bucket toilet.
-These come in lots of different forms which we discuss below.
+There’s really one main option when it comes to budget-friendly composting toilets and that’s to make a bucket toilet.
+These come in lots of different forms which I discuss below.

 Bucket toilets are a great option if you’re looking for a portable composting toilet.
 But you can also use them at home as an affordable alternative to the more expensive composting toilets.